-The MX29LV800T/B & MX29LV800AT/AB powers up in the Read only mode.
+The MX29LV160T/B & MX29LV160AT/AB powers up in the Read only mode.
 In addition, the memory contents may only be altered after successful completion of the predefined command sequences.

-TEMPORARY SECTOR UNPROTECTED
+TEMPORARY SECTOR UNPROTECT

-This feature allows temporary unprotected of previously protected sector to change data in-system.
-The Temporary Sector Unprotected mode is activated by setting the RESET pin to VID(11.5V-12.5V).
+This feature allows temporary unprotection of previously protected sector to change data in-system.
+The Temporary Sector Unprotect mode is activated by setting the RESET pin to VID (11.5V-12.5V).
 During this mode, formerly protected sectors can be programmed or erased as un-protected sector.
-Once VID is remove from the RESET pin, all the previously protected sectors are protected again.
+Once VID is remove from the RESET pin.
+All the previously protected sectors are protected again.